-- 1. Be admitted as a Northland student (Fulfill enrollment requirements) - a.
-Complete the application for admission http://www.northlandcollege.edu/admissions/application/new-student-application/ - b.
-Submit official high school transcript - c.
-GPA Requirement Follow Minnesota State System Multiple Measures Standards for Course Placement (Procedure 3340P) - Career and Technical Education courses have a required GPA of 2.5. - Take the Accuplacer assessment or have appropriate ACT, MCA, or SAT scores in math and reading or English or combination of approved Accuplacer assessment, ACT, MCA, or SAT scores with required high school GPA (System Multiple Measures Standards - Procedure 3340P) - a.
-Accuplacer Score Requirements - i.
-For a college level math course other than Calculus I, students must achieve an 85 or higher in the elementary algebra portion of the Classic Accuplacer or a 60 or higher in the intermediate algebra portion of the Classic Accuplacer or 250 or higher in the Advanced Algebra and Functions (AAF) portion of the Next Generation Accuplacer

-- ii.
-For a college level English course, students must achieve a 78 or higher in the reading portion of the Classic Accuplacer or a 250 or higher in the reading portion of the Next Generation Accuplacer - b.
+- a.
+Have appropriate high school GPA - i.
+High School GPA of 2.6 for college level English - ii.
+High School GPA of 2.8 plus Algebra 2 grade of C- or higher for college level math - Take the Accuplacer assessment or have appropriate ACT, MCA, or SAT scores in math and reading or English or combination of approved Accuplacer assessment, ACT, MCA, or SAT scores with required high school GPA (System Multiple Measures Standards Procedure 3340P) - i.
+Accuplacer Score Requirements - For a college level math course other than Calculus I, students must achieve an 85 or higher in the elementary algebra portion of the Classic Accuplacer or a 60 or higher in the intermediate algebra portion of the Classic Accuplacer or 250 or higher in the Advanced Algebra and Functions (AAF) portion of the Next Generation Accuplacer - For a college level English course, students must achieve a 78 or higher in the reading portion of the Classic Accuplacer or a 250 or higher in the reading portion of the Next Generation Accuplacer - c.
 ACT Score Requirements - i.
-For a college level math course, students must achieve a 22 or higher in the math portion of the ACT - For a college level English course, students must achieve a 21 or higher in the reading portion or an 18 or higher in the English portion of the ACT - c.
-MCA Score Requirements - For a college algebra course, students must achieve an 1158 or higher in the math portion of the MCA, for a college level statistics course, students must achieve an 1148 or higher in the math portion of the MCA - ii.
-For a college level English course, students must achieve a 1047 or higher in the reading portion of the MCA - d.
+For a college level math course, students must achieve a 22 or higher in the math portion of the ACT - ii.
+For a college level English course, students must achieve a 21 or higher in the reading portion or an 18 or higher in the English portion of the ACT - d.
+MCA Score Requirements - i.
+For a college algebra course, students must achieve an 1158 or higher in the math portion of the MCA, for a college level statistics course, students must achieve an 1148 or higher in the math portion of the MCA - ii.
+For a college level English course, students must achieve a 1047 or higher in the reading portion of the MCA - e.
 SAT Score Requirements - i.
 For a college level math course, students must achieve a 530 or higher in the math portion of the SAT - ii.
 For a college level English course, students must achieve a an ERW 480 or higher in the reading or English portion of the SAT - 3.
 Multiple Measures for Course Placement Options Minnesota State System Policy - a.
-College level reading placement with any of the following - HS GPA of 2.5 or higher and MCA Reading 1042-1046, SAT Reading 440-479, ACT Reading 19-20, Accuplacer NG Reading 236-249 - b.
+College level reading placement with any of the following - i.
+HS GPA of 2.5 or higher and MCA Reading 1042-1046, SAT Reading 440-479, ACT Reading 19-20, Accuplacer NG Reading 236-249 - b.
 College level English placement with any of the following - i.
 HS GPA of 2.5 or higher and SAT Writing 440-479, ACT English 16-17, Accuplacer NG Reading 236-249 - c.
 College level Algebra placement with any of the following - i.
 HS GPA of 2.7 or higher and MCA Math 1152-1157, SAT Math 520-529, ACT Math 20-21, Accuplacer NG Math 236-249 - d.
 College level Statistics or Liberal Arts math placement with any of the following - i.
 HS GPA of 2.7 or higher and MCA Statistics 1146-1147, MCA Liberal Arts Math 1146-1149